tammets/RDF-CM-demo/README.md

 - **CRUD tooling** for Subjects, Topics, and Learning Outcomes backed by React Query and a local in-browser dataset (`src/api/curriculumClient.ts`).
 - **Pagination** for Topics and Learning Outcomes to keep the UI responsive on larger datasets.
 - **RDF-focused export page** with JSON-LD, Turtle, and simple JSON previews, plus schema reference and one-click download/copy actions.
+- **Skillbit (osaoskus) editing** directly inside outcome dialogs, subject drill-downs, and the browse tree with manual ordering and RDF links.
 - **Static prototype data** persisted via `localStorage` so edits stick between refreshes without a backend.

 ## Tech stack